liamchampton/golang-twitter-bot-workshop/README.md

 ## Prerequisites

-1. Twitter API Keys - Obtained by having a developer account on Twitter.
-This can be registered [here](https://developer.twitter.com/en/docs/basics/developer-portal/overview).
+1. Twitter API Keys - These can be obtained by registering for a [developer account](https://developer.twitter.com/en/docs/basics/developer-portal/overview) on Twitter.
 This is only needed for the final lab and takes ~15minutes to set up
-2. AN IDE installed (GoLand/Visual Studio Code etc)
+2. An IDE installed (GoLand/Visual Studio Code etc)

 ## Lab 0 - Install the Prerequisites

 ### IBM cloud command line interface

-(If you already have these setup and installed, go straight to [Lab 1](../Lab1/README.md))
+(If you already have these setup and installed, go straight to [Lab 1](../Lab1/README.md)) // FIX THIS LINK

 1. Install the [IBM Cloud command-line interface from this link](https://cloud.ibm.com/docs/cli?topic=cloud-cli-install-ibmcloud-cli).
 Once installed, you can access IBM Cloud from your command-line with the prefix `ibmcloud`.